 - Are legally and practically feasible. - Are within federal jurisdiction.
-For federal initiatives that involve the informal or official agreement and cooperation of provinces, PBO will assume that memorandums of understanding can be secured. - Are specific and sufficiently detailed.
-PBO will only cost proposals that define a single policy scenario with enough detail to avoid guess work. - Have a proven track record if related to tax enforcement and compliance or cost cutting.
+For federal initiatives that involve the informal or official agreement and cooperation of provinces, PBO will assume that memorandums of understanding can be secured. - Are specific and sufficiently detailed. - Have a proven track record if related to tax enforcement and compliance or cost cutting.
 Proposals to increase revenues or reduce spending based on administrative reforms must have some precedent (in past Canadian initiatives, initiatives in other jurisdictions, or a trial or study) for PBO to ascribe a yield to their implementation. - Are intended for the requesting party's platform.
 PBO reserves the discretion to refuse to do a costing if we believe that it is not a sincere policy objective of the party requesting the costing and is instead being used to discredit the platform of another party. - PBO will not certify cost estimates prepared by other organizations.